Sustainability at USC

 Over the past decade, sustainability at USC has been a shared responsibility that touches all facets of our community.
 Since 2008, the university is focused on integrating sustainability as a core value in USC’s strategic planning, and implementing impactful sustainability initiatives.

 USC’s sustainability vision is executed by teams and committees comprised of students, staff, faculty, and senior administrators working in close partnership with key vendors and City managers.
-Information about these groups – their roles and functions – can be found here, as well as answers to Frequently Asked Questions about campus sustainability efforts.

 How We Got Here